 Science fiction encourages us to explore... all the futures, good and bad, that the human mind can envision.Marion Zimmer Bradley (1930-1999) was a prolific Speculative Fiction and Fantasy writer who was often regarded as having a feminist bent to her work.
-MZB, as she was known to fans, was a co-founder and the namer of The Society for Creative Anachronism.She was most famous for her Darkover series and the novel The Mists of Avalon.
+MZB, as she was known to fans, was a co-founder and the namer of the Society for Creative Anachronism.She was most famous for her Darkover series and the novel The Mists of Avalon.
 She was a contributor to the Thieves' World setting, with a sequence of stories featuring Lythande, Mage of the Blue Star.
-She also dove into gay and lesbian Pulp Fiction early in her career.Her former husband was convicted of a number of offenses involving children, and there is debate as to what extent she was aware of or complicit in these activities.
-See The Other Wiki for more information.
+She also dove into gay and lesbian Pulp Fiction early in her career.Tragically, recent detailed allegations of sexual abuse regarding her own children and those of others have irreparably tainted her work, over a decade after her death.

 — Marion Zimmer Bradley

 Works by Marion Zimmer Bradley with their own trope pages include:

 - Black Trillium (in collaboration with Andre Norton and Julian May) and her solo sequel, Lady of the Trillium

 - Darkover series